lightbend/fdp-sample-applications/supportingcharts/README.md

 cqlsh> exit;
 ```

 Programmatic access to Cassandra is through the service `cassandra` using host `cassandra.sample.svc` and port `9042`.
+If you used a different namespace than `sample`, change the host accordingly.

 ### Using the Cassandra Chart (OpenShift)